| Crates.io | moonshine-save |

 The main issue is that in most common applications, the saved game data is a very minimal subset of the whole scene.
 Visual and aesthetic elements such as transforms, scene hierarchy, camera, or UI components are typically added to the scene during game start or entity initialization.

-This crate aims to solve this issue by providing a framework and a collection of systems for selectively saving and loading a world.
+This crate aims to solve this issue by providing a framework for selectively saving and loading a world.

 use bevy::prelude::*;